Brainz22/useful_notes/flow4L1TriggerRate.md

 6. To make rate plots, run `rate_plots configs/V38nano/rate_plots/jets.yaml`.
 Output of this command tells you where files will be saved.

- Remember, I will need to activate RatesV38.
+ Remember, I will need to activate RatesV38 and indentation on the `.yaml` files is important.